| Title: | Quantitative Analysis of Mass Spectrometry Data |

 A number of different calibration methods are provided:

-:The TIC (Total Ion Current) of a
+"TIC":The TIC (Total Ion Current) of a

-object is set to one.
-If range
+MassSpectrum object is set to one.
+If range is

 given the TIC is only calculated for the intensities in the